b3gm/ode-to-joy/README.md

 Mapping Layer - Array Backed Types
 ----------------------------------

-Ode-to-joy provides an optional mapping layer to help out with mapping the above mentioned `Float64Array` to and from your own or third party business objects.
+Ode-to-joy provides an optional mapping layer to help out with mapping the above-mentioned `Float64Array` to and from your own or third-party business objects.
 This lets you express the derivative `fDash` in terms of the domain of your choice, hopefully making its implementation more readable and eliminating the need for your domain objects to keep track of their host array indices.

-In order for this mapping layer to work however, you need to provide a corresponding description of so called array backed types, which can be constructed and composed with each other by using the provided factory methods exported via `abTypes`:
+For this mapping layer to work, you need to provide a corresponding description of so-called "array-backed" types, which can be constructed and composed with each other by using the provided factory methods exported via `abTypes`:

-- `abTypes.float(): ABType<number>`: The most primitive array backed type, mapps a single float between your objects and `Float64Array`s.
+- `abTypes.float(): ABType<number>`: The most primitive array-backed type, maps a single float between your objects and `Float64Array`s.
 - `abTypes.object<T>(props: ABObjectDescription<T>): ABType<T>`: Mapps between arrays and mutable object types by directly writing values to your objects using the regular property accessor `[propertyName]`.
 The object description might only contain a subset of your object's actual properties.
-You only need to map the values, that are supposed to change under the initial value problem.
+You only need to map the values that are supposed to change under the initial value problem.
-- `abTypes.valueObject<T, P>(ctor: (props: P) => T, description: ValueObjectDescription<T, P>): ABType<T>`: Similar to object, but instead of writing directly to properties of your objects, this `ABType` creates new objects from the described properties using the provided constructor.
+- `abTypes.valueObject<T, P>(ctor: (props: P) => T, description: ValueObjectDescription<T, P>): ABType<T>`: Similar to `object`, but instead of writing directly to properties of your objects, this `ABType` creates new objects from the described properties using the provided constructor.
 Values are read using the provided property accessors.
-- `abTypes.array<T>(itemType: ABType<T>, fixedLength?: number): ABType<T[]>`: Takes an array backed type and returns the corresponding array backed array type.
-The optional fixedLength parameter can be used to help out with calculating the required host array's length.
+- `abTypes.array<T>(itemType: ABType<T>, fixedLength?: number): ABType<T[]>`: Takes an array-backed type and returns the corresponding array-backed array type.
+The optional `fixedLength` parameter can be used to help out with calculating the required host array's length.
 The size of your objects are anyway not supposed to change during derivative evaluations, but it might change from one step to the next.
 If the `fixedLength` parameter is omitted, the host array's length will be determined dynamically.

-Suppose you want to interface with the 3D library threejs and you modelled bodies with a type like this:
+Suppose you want to interface with the 3D library `threejs` and you modeled bodies with a type like this:

 ```typescript
 import { Vector3 } from "three";